-- Provision for the payment of a Student Account balance must be arranged prior to the start of classes each semester. - Semester grade reports, transcripts of grades, and diplomas will be withheld until all outstanding financial obligations to the College have been satisfied. - Any student on a Deferred Payment Plan must be current on payments in order to register for subsequent terms. - All student financial statements, invoices, and other related communications are sent to both the Responsible Party and the student. - A past due account may be charged a late fee each month until the balance is resolved. - Credit card processing fees, EFT/wire transfer fees, and returned check/NSF fees may be charged to students either at the time of the transaction or on the student's account as applicable. - Every student and his or her financially Responsible Party must complete a Responsible Party Agreement form prior to, or upon, initial registration for classes.
-This form must be completed or updated annually. - Should a student who has enrolled at the College decide for whatever reason that he or she does not wish to begin the semester at Davis & Elkins College, they must notify the Office of the Registrar prior to the start of the semester in order be ensure receiving a full refund. - Students who withdraw from Davis & Elkins College on or after the first day of a semester, but before an academic term's midpoint (as defined in the College Catalog), will have all tuition and room and board charges pro-rated; this is based on the percentage of the academic term that student has completed as of his/her official withdrawal date (e.g. a student who has completed 5% of the term will be refunded 95% of his/her tuition and room and board charges). - Mandatory fees, advance deposits, auto registration fees, and class charges (such as lab fees) are nonrefundable. - Federally funded grants and loans will be adjusted according to applicable Title IV regulations.
-Davis & Elkins College grants-in-aid will be adjusted in step with the tuition and room and board pro-ration policy. - No refunds of tuition or room and board will occur after term's mid-point (referenced above).
-Federal Title IV aid may still be adjusted according to applicable regulations based on the withdrawal date.
-These adjustments may create a student account balance for which the departing student is personally liable. - o Students who are suspended, expelled, or administratively withdrawn by the College for any reason are not entitled to any refunds.
+- Provision for the payment of a Student Account balance must be arranged prior to the start of classes each semester. - Semester grade reports, transcripts of grades, and diplomas will be withheld until all outstanding financial obligations to the College have been satisfied.

+- Any student on a Deferred Payment Plan must be current on payments in order to register for subsequent terms. - All student financial statements, invoices, and other related communications are sent to both the Responsible Party and the student. - A past due account may be charged a late fee each month until the balance is resolved. - Credit card processing fees, EFT/wire transfer fees, and returned check/NSF fees may be charged to students either at the time of the transaction or on the student's account as applicable. - Every student and his or her financially Responsible Party must complete a Responsible Party Agreement form prior to, or upon, initial registration for classes.
+This form must be completed or updated annually. - Should a student who has enrolled at the College decide for whatever reason that he or she does not wish to begin the semester at Davis & Elkins College, they must notify the Office of the Registrar prior to the start of the semester in order be ensure receiving a full refund. - Students who withdraw from Davis & Elkins College on or after the first day of a semester will have all tuition and room and board charges pro-rated in accordance with the College Refund Policy; Volume VI (6.2.1.4).